jakeboone02/js-cuint/README.md

 ## Usage

-To instantiate an unsigned 32 bits integer, do any of the following:
+To instantiate an unsigned 32-bit integer, do any of the following:

 ```js
 var UINT32 = require('cuint').UINT32 // NodeJS